Learn how to handle stress and burnout from a licensed therapist…

 - Try a yoga pose.

-2 – Sleep – We all know the consequences of not getting enough sleep: it can lead to poor performance, more stress, and increased irritability.
-There is a common misconception that we need less sleep as we age, but that may not be true; we actually still need the recommended 7-9 hours.
+We all know the consequences of not getting enough sleep: it can lead to poor performance, more stress, and increased irritability.
+There is a common misconception that we need less sleep as we age, but that may not be true.
+We actually still need the recommended 7-9 hours.
 Recent research indicates that lack of sleep has been associated with a number of acute and chronic diseases such as Covid, diabetes, obesity, and increased stress.
-Many people don’t get enough sleep at night because they are busy with work, their kids, their spouse, and friends, but that’s just one reason.
+Many people don’t get enough sleep at night because they are busy with work, their kids, their spouse, and friends.
+But that’s just one reason.
 The big problem is that, at times, it might seem like you have no time to sleep in.
 The good news: getting enough sleep will help you ease out of burnout and into fulfillment.

-- Start by establishing a regular bedtime (remember when you’d get yelled at to get to bed so you’d be rested in the morning?
+- Start by establishing a regular bedtime (remember when you got yelled at to get to bed so you’d be rested in the morning?)

 - Set up a bedtime routine with activities such as reading, stretching, and showering.